nop33/si/src/content/subpage/jobs/index.md

       Referral reward: We offer $2000 to anyone who refers a candidate to us that we end up hiring and who would otherwise not have been likely to apply.
 Get in touch to register your referral: work@simoninstitute.ch

       **Application deadline for this round: 30.
-October 2022 at 23:59 CEST**
+October 2022 at 23:59 CEST** - we currently do not process applications on a rolling basis.
+Positions are taken offline whenever a suitable candidate has been found, independent of deadlines.

   - title: "Operations associate"
     content: >